Mathematics in Ethiopia: Astrology

 Mathematics is often associated with astrology in traditional Ethiopia.
-Ethiopian astrology, known as hasabe kewakibit, is part of bahire hasab, which is known as Ethiopian astrology and computus (church calendar).
+Ethiopian astrology, known as hasabe kewakibit, is part of bahre hasab, which is known as Ethiopian astrology and computus (church calendar).
 According to expert Yared Fenta, there are 28 stars for the 28 days, and 91 stars in one season that are dominant groups than billion stars that can be seen in naked eye, and 13 stars dominate the scene.
 Stars were also used in ancient times to determine the timing of the harvest season or human behavior.

 Aside from this, Ethiopia used zodiac system as fortune telling.

 Calendar

 The Ethiopian calendar, also known as Ge'ez calendar, was adapted from the Alexandrian or Coptic calendar which in turn derived from the Egyptian calendar.
 Like the Julian calendar, the Ethiopian calendar employs leap years, beginning on 29 August or 30 August.
 The calendar is distinguished from the Gregorian calendar by a gap of 7–8 years which results from alternative calculations in determining the date of the Annunciation of Jesus.

 The Ethiopian calendar is also used as a liturgical calendar for Eritrean Christians belonging to the Eritrean Orthodox Tewahedo Church, Eastern Catholic Church, and Lutheran Evangelical Church of Eritrea.
 Like the Coptic calendar, the Ethiopian calendar has a thirteenth month composed of five or six epagomenal days.
 Months begin on the same days as in the Coptic calendar but are named in the Ge'ez language.
 The six epagomenal days are added every four years on 29 August of Julian calendar, six months before the Julian leap day.
 Therefore, 1 Mäskäräm is the first day of the years between 1901 and 2099 inclusively, and falls on 11 September of Gregorian calendar (or 12 September before Gregorian leap year).
 For example, the year 2012 is 2005 in the Ethiopian calendar, which began on 11 September 2012.

 The Oromo calendar was developed in 300 BC.
 Based on lunar-stellar composition, the calendar relies on astronomical observation of the moon in conjunction with seven particular stars of constellations.
 The Oromo months (based on stars and lunar phases) are Bittottessa (Triangulum), Camsa (Pleiades), and Bufa (Aldebaran).